Graeme Souness: Rangers

 Souness' career in Italy ended in 1986 as he took up the position of player-manager at Rangers.
 His playing career at Ibrox began inauspiciously.
-His competitive debut – in the opening match of the 1986–87 season, against Hibernian in his hometown of Edinburgh – saw him sent off after two yellow cards in the first 34 minutes.
+His competitive debut – in the opening match of the 1986–87 season, against Hibernian in his hometown of Edinburgh – saw him sent off after two yellow cards in the first 34 minutes, with the second following a high challenge on Hibernian striker George McCluskey which left a gash on his leg.

 Disciplinary problems – something that had recurred periodically throughout Souness's career – resurfaced on a number of occasions during his time as a player at Rangers, and the spell was also blighted by injury.
 He made 73 appearances in total for Rangers (50 in the league), scoring three goals.
 His final appearance as a player was at Ibrox in a 2–0 victory over Dunfermline Athletic in Rangers' last home match of the 1989–90 season, when he brought himself on for the final 20 minutes.

 International career

 While a Middlesbrough player, Souness received his first international cap for Scotland on 30 October 1974 in a 3–0 friendly victory over East Germany at Hampden Park.
 By the time Souness was selected by manager Ally McLeod for the Scotland squad for the 1978 FIFA World Cup in Argentina, he had been awarded only six caps.
 His move to Liverpool increased his profile.
 Souness missed Scotland's first two matches, a defeat to Peru and a draw with Iran, due to injury.
 He was selected for the final group match against the Netherlands.
 Souness contributed to a 3–2 victory that nevertheless saw Scotland eliminated from the tournament on goal difference.

 Souness played in two further World Cups.
 The first, in 1982 in Spain, saw Souness play all three group stage matches.
 His first international goal arrived in the final game prior to elimination, a 2–2 draw with the Soviet Union in Málaga.

 A final World Cup appearance came in 1986 in Mexico, at a time when Souness had already been appointed Rangers player-manager.
 Souness played in defeats to Denmark and West Germany.
 He later said he had performed poorly in those matches, having struggled with the high altitude and losing a significant amount of weight and power.
 Souness was omitted by caretaker manager Alex Ferguson for Scotland's final match against Uruguay.
 Souness claimed in his autobiography, The Management Years, and press interviews that this was the only time in his whole career he had been dropped.
 Souness also stated Ferguson was unusually apologetic and was very respectful and diplomatic in his conversation with Souness at night when he broke the news to him, as he held Souness in high regard.
 His international career ended after the 1986 World Cup.
 He had made 54 appearances in almost 12 years, scoring four goals.